garden-io/garden/docs/reference/module-types/jib-container.md

 [services](#services) > [devMode](#servicesdevmode) > [sync](#servicesdevmodesync) > source

-POSIX-style path of the directory to sync to the target, relative to the module's top-level directory.
+POSIX-style path of the directory to sync to the target, relative to the config's directory.
 Must be a relative path.
-Defaults to the module's top-level directory if no value is provided.
+Defaults to the config's directory if no value is provided.

 | Type        | Default | Required |
 | ----------- | ------- | -------- |